ModelChecker/moxi-mc-flow/README.txt

 -------------------------------------------------------------------------------
 Getting Started

-1. Install docker (or a compatible alternative) on your machine.
+1. Install Docker (or a compatible alternative) on your machine.
 Docker is free and open-source and can be downloaded from [https://www.docker.com]

 2. Import the included tarball From a terminal shell in the same directory as